G

 Size and Weight

 The Groenendael’s height classifies it as a medium to large breed.
-It is neither stocky nor fine-boned, and the ideal dog is slightly longer than he is tall.
-Males can reach up to 26 inches while females may mature to 24 inches.
+It is neither stocky nor fine-boned, and the ideal dog is slightly longer in body than it is tall.
+Males can reach up to 26 inches, while females may mature at 24 inches.

 Height (Male) 26″ tall